 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
 Under U.S. law, a consumer is entitled to one free credit report annually from each of the three major credit reporting bureaus, Equifax, Experian, and TransUnion.
 To order your free credit report, visit www.annualcreditreport.com or call, toll-free, 1-877-322-8228.
-You may also directly contact the three major credit report after the port.
+You may also directly contact the three major credit reporting bureaus listed below to request a free copy of your credit report.